Taiwanese Meat Stew (aka Rou Geng Tang)

 • 2 fresh winter bamboo shoots

-• 2 1/2 pounds pork shoulder
+• 2 1/2 pounds of pork shoulder

-• 1 pound white fish paste
+• 1 pound of white fish paste

-• 1 quart water
+• 1 quart of water

 • 2 carrots